 b) Less than Significant Impact.
-As noted under impact a), above, the Trip Generation Analysis prepared for the project reveals that the proposed project would not result in any decline in the performance of the area's circulation system during either the construction or operational periods.
+As noted under impact a), above, the Trip Generation Analysis prepared for the project reveals that the proposed project would not result in any decline in the performance of the area's circulation system during the operational period.
+During construction, there would be an impact to Phelan Road, which currently operates at a Level of Service F. Because the construction period is of limited duration and construction trucks would travel throughout the day rather than being concentrated during peak hours, this impact is less than significant.
 The proposed project would therefore not conflict with an applicable congestion management program, including but not limited to level of service standards and travel demand measures, or other standards established by the county congestion management agency for designated roads or highways.

 The proposed project would result in a less-than-significant increase in traffic in relation to the existing traffic load and capacity of the street system.
-At the initiation of project construction, equipment that may include water trucks, backhoes, and loaders would be mobilized to the project site using Oasis Road.
+At the initiation of project construction, equipment that may include water trucks, backhoes, and loaders would be mobilized to the project site using White Road.
 This equipment would then be stored onsite for the duration of construction and used as construction progresses.

-Regular deliveries of materials (including solar panels) and commuting trips by workers would also use Mono Road; however, as calculated in the Trip Generation Analysis, construction-period would have a minimal impact on area roadways.
 During operations, the project would be unmanned and would generate very few trips per week for security and maintenance purposes.
 Based on these facts, no significant adverse impacts on transportation or traffic would result from implementation of the project and no further analysis is warranted.

-- c) No Impact.
+c) No Impact.
 The proposed project would not affect air traffic patterns.
 The project site is not within the vicinity of any airport.
-The only substantial aboveground modifications would be solar panels and associated equipment with a maximum height of approximately 12 feet, and a short segment of power distribution lines with a height of approximately 35 feet.
-The proposed distribution lines are similar in height to existing lines in the region and would have no impact on air traffic patterns. - Potential impacts associated with reflectivity and glare are discussed in Section I, above.
+The only substantial aboveground modifications would be solar panels and associated equipment with a maximum height of approximately 12 feet.

+Potential impacts associated with reflectivity and glare are discussed in Section I, above.
 Based on the analysis provided in Section I, the project would result in less-than-significant impacts related to glare.
-Therefore, no significant adverse impacts on air traffic patterns would result from implementation of the project and no further analysis is warranted. - d) No Impact.
+Therefore, no significant adverse impacts on air traffic patterns would result from implementation of the project and no further analysis is warranted.

+d) No Impact.
 The proposed project would not include design features that could affect traffic safety, nor would it cause incompatible uses to be present on local roads.
 Project gates would be inset in accordance with County design standards to prevent vehicle stacking into public roads.
 No new roads are proposed as part of this project, and no significant increase in traffic is projected during project construction or operations.
 Therefore, no significant adverse impacts related to roadway design features or incompatible uses would result from implementation of the project and no further analysis is warranted.